Sales Support for CCO, Integrated IT+BPO & BPO Pure Plays.

 The Critical Business Development Importance of

-The race to 2020 client acquisition and profits has started.
-Now.
+The race to 2021 client acquisition and (G) profits has started.

-The last Qtr.
-(October, November, and December) has historically been great productive months for GroupBDO and our clients for the following reasons:
+The second quarter business development process has historically been very productive months for GroupBDO and our clients for the following reasons:

-C level contacts are more relaxed to accept calls, but more importantly to speak frankly and openly regarding what may not have worked in their business development and sales process during the year.
+C level contacts need to get the new year off to a great start.
+They are more focused and open to accept calls, but more importantly to speak frankly and openly regarding what may not have worked in their business development and sales process during the year.